 - Providing fit-for-purpose platforms enabling safe and efficient seismic operations

-In simple terms this refers to the proper alignment of our people, vessels, procedures, and applied technologies within a plan focused on providing high quality 3D seismic data in the safest and most cost effective manner when working in harsh environments in remote locations, with the Arctic being a specific case.
+In short, this refers to the proper alignment of our people, vessels, procedures, and applied technologies within a plan focused on providing high quality 3D seismic data in the safest and most cost effective manner when working in harsh environments and remote locations.

-Performing safe and effective towed streamer 3D surveys in the remote Arctic presents many challenges, amongst these being:
+Performing safe and effective towed streamer 3D surveys in the remote Arctic presents many challenges, such as:

 - Ensuring safe vessel operations in harsh environmental conditions and varied ice conditions